Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 The best way to protect your succulents from the heat is by moving them into a shadier spot.

-If that’s not possible, you can try covering the soil with mulch or gravel to keep it cool.
+If that’s impossible, try covering the soil with mulch or gravel to keep it cool.

 Another option is to mist your succulent in the morning and evening to help it stay hydrated during hot weather spells.